fly-san/algorithms/Arrays/kadanes-algorithm.md

 ### The Algorithm

+Remember: we do not want to find the subarray!
+We want to find the highest possible sum.

 The main idea is very simple: given the sum of three positive integers `a`, `b`, `c`, we have